Interlinear glossing dealing with punctuation

 It’s possible to use cloze deletion cards within standard Anki note types using the Anki Cloze Anything setup.
 But additional scripts are required to allow it to function seamlessly in a typical language-learning environment.
 I’ll show you how to flexibly display a sentence with or without Anki Cloze Anything markup and also not break AwesomeTTS.

-Anki’s built-in cloze deletion system The built-in cloze deletion feature in Anki is an excellent way for language learners to actively test their recall.
+The built-in cloze deletion feature in Anki is an excellent way for language learners to actively test their recall.
+For example, a cloze deletion note type with the following content requires the learner to supply the missing word:

 I wrote a piece previously about using JavaScript in Anki cards.
 Although I haven’t found many uses for employing this idea, it does come up from time-to-time including a recent use-case I’m writing about now.